baffou/PhaseLAB_doc/docs/source/functions/importItfRef.rst

     Itf = importItfRef(folder, MI, 'gpu', true);
     Itf = importItfRef(folder, MI, 'remote', true, 'gpu', true);

-Line 1 saves the interferogram matrices in the graphics card.
-Line 2 does not save anything, because it specifies a remote location of the interferograms on the hard drive.
+Line 1 stores the interferogram matrices in the graphics card.
+Line 2 does not store anything, because it specifies a remote location of the interferograms on the hard drive.
 However, when the matrices are called using ``Itf.Itf``, they are stored in the graphic card.

 When further using :ref:`the QLSIprocess method <The_QLSIprocess_method>`, The ImageQLSI objects will also contrain gpuArrays.